17 Online Security Tips for Digital Nomads

-Currently, we live in a generation where we refer to the world as a “global village”.
+Currently, we live in a generation where we refer to the world as a “global village.”
 Whatever we need can be accessed with a single click.
 The advent of the internet has made life pretty easier.
-Now we can purchase items online, work from home, or from anywhere at any time, without hassles.
+Now we can purchase items online, work from home, or anywhere at any time without hassles.

 Who is a Digital Nomad?

 A digital nomad is a person who works remotely from any location he or she may choose at any time.
-The concept of digital nomad which was considered relatively new has now become a generic enterprise in many cultures.
+The concept of a digital nomad, which was considered relatively new, has now become a generic enterprise in many cultures.
 This is a result of rapid technological developments which have reduced the stress of physical presence at many workplaces.

 What are the Security Hazards for Digital Nomads?

 Digital nomads are itinerant workers.
 They are always on the move, going from one place to another.
-As such, they often rely heavily on public sharing of Wi-Fi for their online works.
-This is why they are more susceptible to security and privacy hazards than ordinary users of the internet.
+As such, they often rely heavily on public sharing of Wi-Fi for their online work.
+This is why they are more susceptible to security and privacy hazards than ordinary internet users.

 Since their work involves the use of unsecured public internet networks, they find themselves being at the mercy of cybercriminals such as hackers, scammers, phases, and others, whose aim is to destroy the devices and steal private information.
-Some sensitive private information such as bank account details, credit card details, personal identity codes, passwords may be captured by these cyber criminals if adequate security measures are not put in place.
+Some sensitive private information such as bank account details, credit card details, personal identity codes, and passwords may be captured by these cyber criminals if adequate security measures are not implemented.

 10 Tips for Nomads’ Online Digital Security